icaruso21/covestro-scraping/README.md

 		- -s: Scrape Covestro for products
 		- -v: Print full information about each product
 		- -d: Download pdfs from most recent json
+*Note: If you have homebrew installed the command `brew reinstall python` will install the newest version of python*